-The DFCSS aims to be a thriving, sustainable, membership organisation, providing positive experiences using sport and football in particular to help its members and people throughout Tayside improve their lives.
+The DFCSS aims to be a thriving and sustainable membership organisation, providing positive experiences using sport and football in particular to benefit its members, other Club supporters and the community served by the Club.

 Dundee FC Supporters Society Limited was registered by the Financial Services Authority on the 27th February 2004 (Reg.
 2639 RS).
 The Society came about as a result of the incredible fundraising efforts of the Dee4Life campaign to save the Club from liquidation during season 2003/04.